Monduli/reminderbot/README.md

 # reminderbot
-Bot that reminds me to do particular things at either 30m or 1h intervals.
+Bot that reminds me to do particular things at either 30m or 1h intervals (now with 15m intervals).

 Very simple Python script that runs in terminal.
 Asks whether you want a 1 hour interval or a 30 minute interval, then waits until the clock hits either :30 or :00.
 Once this occurs, it asks a series of questions.
 These could very easily be changed as they are just Python print statements.